devnw/gvm/README.md

 ## Install

 To use the command below directly ensure that $HOME/bin is in your PATH.
+For an example of how to add $HOME/bin to your PATH [click here.](#example-for-how-to-add-homebin-to-your-path)

 ```bash
 curl -L https://github.com/devnw/gvm/releases/download/latest/gvm \